 The Mirage has a heated pool that is both outdoors and opens all year round!
-Keep this in mind if you’re planning your vacation for the winter months.
+If you’re planning your vacation for the winter months, keep this in mind.

 The Mirage also has a very popular Cirque Du Soleil act called Love, which is based on the music of the Beatles.
 Since your kids will recognize most of the songs, they’ll be even more drawn into the action.

 For younger children, there’s a regular show by Terry Fator.
 A few years ago, he won America’s Got Talent for his work with puppets, and he now puts on a great show, four nights a week, at the Mirage.

 You might not know that there’s an active volcano on the premises of the Mirage!
 It erupts during the evenings, complete with a light show and electronic music soundtrack.